 #4 Use Conditioner Before Shampoo

 Another way to target both oily roots and dry ends is to condition before shampooing.
 Conditioner can leave a residue on your hair which makes it look limp and flat.
 Shampooing after conditioning helps get rid of this residue.

-Many hairdressers agree that the most common cause of flat hair is a build-up of hair products and pollutants on the scalp.
-They suggest using a clarifying shampoo once a week to get rid of the residue.
+Many hairdressers agree that the most common cause of flat and thinning hair is a build-up of oil, product, dead skin cells and pollutants on the scalp.
+They suggest using a clarifying shampoo once a week to get rid of this residue.

 Vigorously rubbing rubbing your hair with a towel will only make it more damaged.
 Instead, turn your head upside down and gently scrunch your hair using a microfibre towel.
 This minimises frizz while giving your hair an extra lift.